 The best scenario is buying one from a dealer who will ratify the warranty transfer to your name.
 If you’re buying privately and expect the original warranty to be transferred make sure that the first owner has complied with the warranty conditions – particularly with respect to servicing intervals.

 A new vehicle purchase takes away these warranty worries, but you’ll pay a premium for being the first owner.

 If you’ve done the exercise outlined in Point One of this article you’ll know what add-ons you’re likely to need on your chosen 4WD, such as suspension changes, special purpose tyres, roof rack, tow bar, bull bar, winch, lights and diff locks.

 Working out what additional equipment you want will often dictate what vehicle you buy.
 For example, if you’re aiming at doing hard-core trips a pair of across-axle diff locks would be indicated, but you can’t get a double diff lock kit for every vehicle.

-If you plan to fit special-purpose tyres you need to know that the tyres and rims you’re thinking of will fit the vehicle you plan to buy.
+If you plan to fit special-purpose tyres you need to know that the tyres and rims you’re planning will fit the vehicle.
 Many new 4WDs have specific rims designed to fit over large brake packages and can’t accept traditional rim sizes.